GitZHCODE/vibe_threejs/README.md

    npm install
    npm start
    ```
-4. Open your browser and go to `http://localhost:5173`
+4. Open your browser and go to `http://localhost:5173` (or the port shown in your terminal)

 ## Project Structure

 - `index.html` - The main HTML file
-- `main.js` - Core Three.js setup (don't modify this)
+- `main.js` - Application entry point, sets up the renderer and animation loop
+- `renderers/mapbox_renderer.js` - Handles Mapbox map, custom Three.js layer, 3D buildings, and map styling
 - `sketches/` - Directory containing your 3D sketches
-  - `example.js` - Example sketch with a rotating cube
+  - `example_mapbox.js` - Loads the custom GLTF model and adds a rotating cube
+- `assets/img_mapbox.png` - Example screenshot
 - `package.json` - Project configuration and dependencies

+## Features (Mapbox Branch)
+- Mapbox GL JS map as the base
+- 3D buildings (white, fully opaque) rendered from Mapbox vector tiles
+- Custom 3D model (GLTF) placed at a georeferenced location
+- Rotating cube next to the model as an example of custom geometry
+- Water and green areas styled for clarity

 ## How to Create Your Own Sketch